FY2022

 Atsutsugu Mori (Professor, Faculty of Foreign Studies, Kyoto University of Foreign Studies)

-Due to the Corona disaster, the implementation of online classes has spread, and many faculty and staff may be wondering what kind of copyright treatment is appropriate for the use of copyrighted materials such as teaching materials.
-In this training, Mr. Jun Kakimoto, a lawyer, will give a lecture on copyright, especially points to note in online classes, and after that, participants will share the status of copyright handling at each university and aim to acquire basic and practical knowledge about the appropriate use of copyrighted works in educational institutions.
+Due to the Corona disaster, the implementation of online classes has spread, and many faculty and staff may be wondering what kind of appropriate copyright processing is in the use of copyrighted materials such as teaching materials.
+In this training, Mr. Jun Kakimoto, a lawyer, will give a lecture on copyright, especially points to keep in mind in online classes, and after that, the participants will share the status of copyright handling at each university and acquire basic and practical knowledge about the appropriate use of copyrighted works in educational institutions.

 Session 4: Basic knowledge of creating a syllabus